To download the PDF version of this document, click here.

 Educational record release

 The purpose for this release is to verify with my fraternity/sorority my eligibility for membership and to aid scholarship program development.
-FSLP calculates fraternity and sorority grade point averages using individual member semester grade point averages.
+FSL calculates fraternity and sorority grade point averages using individual member semester grade point averages.
 Chapter grade point averages are released to the public without individual members identified and without individual grade point averages identified.
 The citation/arrest information on individual members is distributed to my chapter in order to aid in membership development and accountability.
 When chapter citation/arrest rates are released to the public, individual students will not be identified.

 Yes/No